Edgett Law Firm | August 16, 2016 | Criminal Defense

 Speak to a Plano Drug Lawyer Today!

 With your future at stake, it is critical you hire a skilled Plano criminal defense attorney to represent you.
-At Law Offices of Scott Edgett, we understand how important graduating from college is for students, which is why our legal team can fight tenaciously on your behalf.
+At the Edgett Law Firm, we understand how important graduating from college is for students, which is why our legal team can fight tenaciously on your behalf.
 Everyone makes mistakes in life, but the important part is that you take steps not to repeat the mistakes of your past.
 If you are a university student from the University of Texas at Dallas, Texas Christian University or any surrounding colleges in the area, call us today to speak a member of our legal team.

 Our Plano drug attorney can help develop a personalized legal strategy for you.
 Contact us!